WhitmanCS370/sp24-lab4/README.md

 ## Team Roles for Part 1
 Who will start out as
-* DRIVER: Driver's name
+* DRIVER: Coden
-* NAVIGATOR: Navigator's name
+* NAVIGATOR: Molly

 You will switch halfway through the _SDX Ch.
 3_ activity.